Making a Brazelton

 4 parts effervescence

 It’s the basic ratio for a fizz or a Collins, bubbles make everything better.

 A few months ago we had people over for cocktails and someone brought a bottle of white rum.
-It seemed a natural complement to the coffee bitters.
+It seemed a natural compliment to the coffee bitters.
 A quick taste proved that the flavors did indeed work.
 I added a little black pepper infused simple syrup, a squeeze of lime and club soda.
 The lime was the wrong choice with the bitters.
 Someone suggested cola, which we didn’t have in the house, but we did have a dandelion and burdock root soda, somewhere between root beer and cola.
-A splash proved we were going in the right direction, but for me, the soda was all wrong, the taste is a bit like bubble gum.
-Dan, on the other hand, liked it but deemed it still wasn’t a Brazelton.
+A splash proved we were going in the right direction, but for me the soda was all wrong, the taste is a bit like bubble gum.
+Dan on the other hand liked it, but deemed it still wasn’t a Brazelton.